Adamskoullos/design-patterns/SOLID.md

+# SOLID Design Principles

-# Overview of each of the SOLID design principles
+An overview of the SOLID design principles introduced by Robert C. Martin (Uncle Bob)

 ## Single Responsibility Principle